Overview of aliases

 $ boundary connect ssh -target-name sql-database -target-scope-name -staging

-With target aliases, a single globally referenced value is assigned to a target, simplifying connection workflows and enabling transparent sessions for Enterprise and HCP end users.
+With target aliases, a single globally referenced value is assigned to a target, simplifying connection workflows and enabling transparent sessions.

 $ boundary connect ssh sql-database-staging